If you've decided to split up but don't want to get divorced, you may be wondering about how to file for a legal separation.

 by Tracy Achen, Divorce Coach

 Before you get started, you need to understand that a separation agreement is a legally binding contract.
+A legal separation addresses many of the same issues as divorce (except that it doesn't end the marriage).
 Therefore, you should put just as much thought into your legal separation as you would any divorce agreements.

-f you live in one of these states, getting an ante-nuptial or post-nuptial agreement can help spell out many of the same provisions (you can also read Can You Get a Legal Separation in TX).
+The laws and requirements for legal separation vary by state.
+Not all states have laws specifically addressing the concept of a legal separation.
+The states which don't acknowledge legal separation are Delaware, Florida, Georgia, Louisiana, Mississippi, Pennsylvania, and Texas.
+If you live in one of these states, getting an ante-nuptial or post-nuptial agreement can help spell out many of the same provisions as a separation agreement.
+You can also read Can You Get a Legal Separation in TX for more information.

-To be sure that all your bases are covered, your separation agreement should contain provisions for the division of property and liability for debts, address how child custody and visitation will be handled, set the amount of temporary child support or alimony to be paid, and any other details that need to be worked out.
+The petition will typically include information such as your name and address, your spouse's name and address, the date of your marriage, the grounds for separation, and the proposed terms of the separation agreement.
+To be sure that all your bases are covered, your separation agreement should contain provisions for the division of property and assets, outline who is responsible for bills and debts, address how child custody and visitation will be handled, set the amount of temporary child support or alimony to be paid, and any other details that need to be worked out.

 Keep reading for more information on how to file for a legal separation and understanding what your rights are: